 __m256i packed_mask1;

-By doing this, GCC can better optimize the code avoiding register spilling and resulting in higher performance.
-Additionally, we use vector instructions to calculate the load/store masks as follows:
+By doing this, GCC can better optimize the code avoiding register spilling.
+Additionally, we use vector instructions to calculate the masks as follows:

 static int8_t mask[32]